Massachusetts

 - Financial account number, credit card number, or debit card number (with or without any security code, access code, or password that would permit access to the account)

-The Written Information Security Program (WISP) Requirement
+The Written Information Security Program (WISP)

-The most significant requirement under 201 CMR 17.00 is the Written Information Security Program, commonly called a WISP.
-Under Section 17.03, every covered entity must develop, implement, maintain, and monitor a comprehensive, written information security program.
+The most significant requirement under 201 CMR 17.00 is the Written Information Security Program.
+Under Section 17.03, every covered entity must develop, implement, maintain, and monitor a comprehensive written security program.
+The WISP must be appropriately scaled to the organization's size, resources, and data volume.
+At a minimum, it must address:

 - Identification and assessment of reasonably foreseeable internal and external risks

-- Disciplinary measures for violations of WISP rules
+- Disciplinary measures for WISP violations

-- Oversight of third-party service providers by requiring them to maintain appropriate security measures
+- Oversight of third-party service providers

-- Reasonable restrictions on physical access to records containing personal information
+- Reasonable restrictions on physical access to records

 - Documentation of responsive actions taken after a breach

-Computer System Security Requirements (Section 17.04)
+Technical Requirements (Section 17.04)

-Secure user authentication protocols.
-Organizations must use a reasonably secure method of assigning and selecting passwords or use unique identifier technologies such as biometrics or token devices.
-Passwords must be kept in a location or format that does not compromise security.
-Access must be restricted to active users and active user accounts only.
-Access must be blocked after multiple unsuccessful login attempts.
+Authentication.
+Organizations must use a reasonably secure method for assigning passwords or use unique identifier technologies such as biometrics or token devices.
+Systems must block access after multiple unsuccessful login attempts.

-Access control measures.
-Access to records containing personal information must be restricted to those who need the information to perform their job duties.
-Each person with access must have a unique login credential.
 Default vendor-supplied passwords must be changed.

+Access control.
+Access to personal information must be restricted to employees who need it to perform their job.
+Each user must have a unique login credential.

-Data Breach Notification Law (Chapter 93H)
+Chapter 93H: Data Breach Notification

-Mass.
-Gen. Laws ch.
+M.G.L. c.
 93H establishes Massachusetts' data breach notification requirements.
 The law was originally enacted in 2007 and significantly strengthened by Chapter 444 of the Acts of 2018, effective April 10, 2019.

-What Constitutes a Breach
+What Qualifies as a Breach

-Under Section 1, a breach of security is the unauthorized acquisition or unauthorized use of unencrypted data, or encrypted electronic data together with the confidential process or key, that creates a substantial risk of identity theft or fraud against a Massachusetts resident.
+Under Section 1, a breach of security is the unauthorized acquisition or unauthorized use of unencrypted data, or encrypted data together with the confidential process or key, that creates a substantial risk of identity theft or fraud against a Massachusetts resident.

 Under Section 3, when a breach occurs, the entity that owns or licenses the data must notify three parties as soon as practicable and without unreasonable delay: